 Let’s start with the terminology first.

-Traditional POS software
+Traditional POS System

-Cloud-Based POS Software
+Cloud-Based POS System

-A cloud-based POS software is a web-based system that runs on a cloud service.
+A cloud-based POS system is a web-based system that runs on a cloud service.
 All the data are stored online on a cloud server, which can be accessed from anywhere with the internet.
 It is popularly known as ‘Software as a Service POS (SaaS-POS).’

 How Do They Differ?